Special Operations Division - Animal Control

 What Animal Control Services provides:

-City of DeLand Animal Services is responsible for picking up stray dogs, investigating animal bites, abandonment, animal cruelty cases and excessive barking complaints in the incorporated limits of the City of DeLand.
+City of DeLand Animal Services is responsible for picking up stray dogs and cats, investigating animal bites, abandonment, animal cruelty cases and excessive barking complaints in the incorporated limits of the City of Deland.

 Our goal is to keep all owned animals confined to their property and to ensure animals are vaccinated and licensed.

 - To minimize the risk of rabies outbreaks and threats to the public health and safety by vaccinating the majority of dogs and cats against the disease.

 - reduce the number of dogs and cats euthanized at the Humane Society

 - provide a pro-active response to dangerous dogs to reduce the number of bites.

 - provide the public with a timely response to complaints and adequate follow-up to ensure complaint resolution.

 The City of Deland has one full-time animal control officer, Gary Thomas, who has many years of experience in the Animal Control Field.
 Animal Control Officers must complete a 40-hour certification course before becoming an Animal Control Officer.
 They must complete a minimum of four hours of refresher training per year to remain certified.